 Spiced Apple & Pecan Tartlets (makes about 10)

-These tartlets are healthy yet delicious alternative to a mince pie; vegan and gluten-free, they are a simple combination of ground pecans, coconut oil, apples sweetened with maple syrup and delicately spiced with nutmeg & cinnamon.
+These tartlets are a healthy yet delicious alternative to a mince pie; vegan and gluten-free, they are a simple combination of ground pecans, coconut oil, apples sweetened with maple syrup and delicately spiced with nutmeg & cinnamon.